Maasin Cathedral: History

 The province of Southern Leyte is located in the southeastern portion of the island of Leyte.
-And the small island of Limasawa off its southern coast is historically significant as the place where Magellan landed, after having sailed from the island of Homonhon in Samar, to celebrate the first Catholic mass in the Philippines.
+And the small island of Limasawa off its southern coast is historically significant as the place where Ferdinand Magellan landed, after having sailed from the island of Homonhon in Samar, to celebrate the first Catholic mass in the Philippines.
 The chieftain of Limasawa, Kolambu and his men, with Magellan and his men, attended that first mass celebrated by Father Pedro Valderrama.
-Until 1960, the island of Limasawa belonged to the island province of Leyte.

-Leyte and Samar were once considered one single political unit by the Spanish government, falling under the administration of the government of Cebu.
-They were separated from Cebu in 1735 but still remained as a single province until 1768, when they were finally split into two provinces, with Tacloban as the capital of the entire island province of Leyte.
-In 1960 Southern Leyte was made a separate province with Maasin as its capital.

 The population of Southern Leyte is made up mostly of Cebuano-speaking people because of its closeness, geographically, to Cebu and Bohol.
 This population has now reached a total of 558,804, of which 90 per cent are Catholics.

 In recent years, awareness of their potent role in the local church has been perceived among the lay faithful – a result of diocesan programs designed to awaken the "sleeping giant" in the church.
 There has been a marked increase in the number of lay ministers to assist priests in every parish, as there has been in the number of volunteer catechists.